In-group favoritism: Self-identity and social identity

 Identity salience, the likelihood of role identities being invoked in different situations, is the result of role identities being placed hierarchically in different orders from person to person.
 People who hold the same roles may act differently because some roles are valued over others.
 For example, a working mother may have less time to spend with her child as opposed to a mother that does not work.
 Behaviors are reflective of the identities that are held higher hierarchically by people, so people act out in self-worth and self-meaning according to these hierarchies.
-Someone who holds the identity of being a psychologist higher than the identity of being a linguist will find that while he/she may become competitive when meeting another person that is better at psychology than he/she, he/she won't care when in contact with someone who is much better at being a linguist than he/she.
+Someone who holds the identity of being a psychologist higher than the identity of being a linguist will find that while he/she may become competitive when meeting another person that is better at psychology than he/she, he/she will not care when in contact with someone who is much better at being a linguist than he/she.
 In a similar way, social relationships are influenced by this salience.
 Self-identity often places individuals in social contexts and a commitment to the role within that context becomes a big part of perpetrating the idea of self.
 It also finds people relating more to others that hold similar role identities at the top of their hierarchies.

 Because people have self-concepts that are derived from a role they define for themselves within the context of a group, when staying within their roles, intergroup similarities are accentuated while intergroup differences are diminished.
 In an attempt to assimilate oneself according to the tendencies of a group, often people reconfigure their intragroup representations or identities.
 Certain prototypes form about these groups that reaffirm rules that members of the group are encouraged to follow.
 Shared information and views are discussed more often than novel and unshared information within a group, therefore a norm is established where the majority views are perpetuated and others silenced.
 This norm is fluid and changing according to different contexts, but those within the group who want to keep up with the majority views in all matters have to keep an active role in affirming the views of the in-group in contest to out-groups.